Understanding your contract of employment

 The role of the contract of employment

-There is always a contract between an employee and employer.
+You will always have a contract between you and your employer.
 You may not have anything in writing, but a contract will still exist.
 This is because your agreement to work for your employer and your employer’s agreement to pay you for your work forms a contract.
 Your employer does have to give you a written statement within two months of you starting work.
 The statement must contain certain terms and conditions.

 A contract gives both you and your employer certain rights and obligations.
 The most common example is that you have a right to be paid for the work you do.
 Your employer has a right to give reasonable instructions to you and for you to work at your job.
 These rights and obligations are called contractual terms.